InstituteforDiseaseModeling/laser/sql_modeling/src/README.md

 ### Seeding

 We seed 100 infections in the largest node, and with our simplified migration model, it "bleeds to the right".
 It should function as a loop in fact with infection circulating back to the largest node from the smallest.
-If we encounter total fade-out (eradication), we re-seed w/ 100 infections in the largest node.
+If we encounter total fade-out (eradication), we re-seed w/ 10 infections in a random node; this may fade out immediately or 'take' depending on epi factors in that and neighboring nodes at the time.

 ### Fertilty